 Outpatient behavioral health programs in the South Bay region

 Not every patient in need of behavioral health care requires an inpatient hospital stay.
 Instead, many people receive successful treatment on an outpatient basis.
 That's why, at Good Samaritan Hospital, we offer multiple partial hospitalization and intensive outpatient programs.
 This ensures every patient has access to the specialized care they need.
-In addition to our adult outpatient programs, we also provide dedicated care for seniors, postpartum women and dual diagnosis patients at our Mission Oaks campus.
+In addition to our adult outpatient programs, we also provide dedicated care for seniors and dual diagnosis patients at our Mission Oaks campus.

 For more information about our outpatient mental health programs, please call our behavioral health intake team on our Mission Oaks campus at (408) 559-2000.

 Outpatient mental health team

 Our outpatient mental health programs are provided by a multidisciplinary healthcare team that includes:

 - Addiction specialists (addictionologists)